How to Crack WiFi Password (Hack Wi-Fi Network)

 WEP Weakness

-• The integrity of the packets is checked using Cyclic Redundancy Check (CRC32).
-CRC32 integrity check can be compromised by capturing at least two packets.
-The bits in the encrypted stream and the checksum can be modified by the attacker so that the packet is accepted by the authentication system.
-This leads to unauthorized access to the network.
+• The packet integrity check uses Cyclic Redundancy Check (CRC32), which can be compromised by capturing at least two packets.
+Attackers can modify bits in the encrypted stream and checksum so the packet is accepted by the authentication system.

-• Weak Initial values combinations do not encrypt sufficiently.
-This makes them vulnerable to attacks.
+• Weak IV combinations do not encrypt sufficiently, making them vulnerable to statistical attacks such as the FMS attack.

-• WEP is based on passwords; this makes it vulnerable to dictionary attacks.
+• Because WEP is password-based, it is vulnerable to dictionary attacks.

-• Keys management is poorly implemented.
-Changing keys especially on large networks is challenging.
-WEP does not provide a centralized key management system.
+• Key management is poorly implemented; WEP has no centralized key management system.

-Because of these security flaws, WEP has been deprecated in favor of WPA
+Because of these flaws, WEP has been deprecated in favor of WPA, WPA2, and WPA3.

 WPA

 WPA is the acronym for Wi-Fi Protected Access.
-It is a security protocol developed by the Wi-Fi Alliance in response to the weaknesses found in WEP.
-It is used to encrypt data on 802.11 WLANs.
-It uses higher Initial Values 48 bits instead of the 24 bits that WEP uses.
-It uses temporal keys to encrypt packets.
+It is a security protocol developed by the Wi-Fi Alliance in 2003 in response to weaknesses found in WEP.
+WPA uses larger 48-bit initialization values (instead of 24 bits in WEP) and introduces temporal keys via TKIP to rotate the per-packet encryption key.

 WPA Weaknesses

-• It is vulnerable to denial of service attacks
+• It is vulnerable to denial-of-service attacks that force deauthentication.

-• Pre-shares keys use passphrases.
-Weak passphrases are vulnerable to dictionary attacks.
+• Pre-shared keys use passphrases; weak passphrases are vulnerable to dictionary and brute-force attacks.

 How to Crack WiFi (Wireless) Networks